-If you’re looking for a fantastic seafood meal that’s done in a flash, this shrimps in soy sauce dish recipe will have you out of the kitchen in no time.
-Ready in twenty minutes with minimal effort and requires simple pantry ingredients you probably already have, you’ll be pleasantly surprised how amazingly delicious it turns out.
+If you’re looking for a fantastic meal that’s short on prep but big on taste, this shrimps in soy sauce recipe will have you out of the kitchen in no time.
+Ready in twenty minutes and with simple pantry ingredients you probably already have, you’ll be pleasantly surprised how amazingly delicious dish turns out.

-Serve these shrimps in soy sauce with piping hot steamed rice for a seafood dish that is sure to please everyone on your list.
-Or try them over Asian noodles or your favorite pasta for an equally awesome dinner meal.
-Enjoy!
+Serve this honey soy shrimp with piping hot steamed rice for a seafood dish that is sure to please everyone on your list.
+Or try them over Asian noodles or your favorite pasta for an equally impressive dinner meal.

 - 2 tablespoons green onions, chopped

 - 1 thumb-sized ginger, peeled and minced

 - 1 pound large shrimps, peeled and deveined, leaving tails intact